kglw-dot-net/phase1/associated-music/index.md

 This was a Blues Rock band featuring Ambrose and Lucas, also with Sam Cooper, Cal Shortal and Lonnie Carland.
 They released two EPs and an album, [_Beat Boom Soul_](https://www.youtube.com/watch?v=OrfVJicYwuo) in 2009.

 ### Almacknjack
-Almacknjack was a garage rock band featuring Stu on guitar, Almo Troup with vocals, and Jack Robbins (who went on to make music as [Forever Son](https://www.youtube.com/watch?v=4J76WBb6XW0)).
+Almacknjack was a garage rock band featuring Stu on guitar, Almo Troup with vocals, and Jack Robbins (who went solo as [Forever Son](#forever-son)).
 In 2008, they released their only album [_Taste of an Orange_](https://www.youtube.com/watch?v=PJMCC1Ommms&t=684s).

 ### The Lexies
 The Lexies featured Eric and released an EP _Do You Want Some Money?_ in 2007, which has likely been lost.